MCZbase/DataShot_DesktopApp/README.md

 Also two fields containing lists of values can be included:

-* collectors Pipe '|' delimited list of collector names.  e.g. "R.A.Eastwood|N. Mattoni"
+* collectors a pipe '|' delimited list of collector names.  e.g. "R.A.Eastwood|N. Mattoni"
-* numbers Pipe '|' delimited list of numbers and types, separated by a colon ':', e.g. "1:unknown|52:Species Number"
+* numbers a pipe '|' delimited list of numbers and types, separated by a colon ':', e.g. "1:unknown|52:Species Number"

 Also three fields containing metadata about external processing and classification of the data can be included: